target/data-validator/README.md

 ### Validators

   The third section are the validators.
 To specify a validator, you first specify the type as one of the validators, then specify the arguments for that validator.
+Some of the validators support an error threshold.
+This options allows the user specify the number of errors or percentage of errors they can tolerate.
+In some use cases, it might not be possible to eliminate all errors in the data.

+##### Thresholds

+Thresholds can be specified as an absolute number of errors, or a percentage of the row count.
+If the threshold is `>= 1` it is considered an absolute number of errors.
+For example `1000` would fail the check if there are more then 1000 rows that failed the check.

+If the threshold is `< 1` it is considered a fraction of the row count.
+For example `0.25` would fail the check if more then `rowCount * 0.25` of the rows fail the check.
+If the threshold ends in a `%` its considered a percentage of the row count.
+For eample `33%` would fail the check if more then `rowCount * 0.33` of the rows fail the check.

 Currently supported validators are listed below:

 #### `columnMaxCheck`